undetectable-io/Undetectable-profile-creation-Selenium/README.md

 With that code you can create profiles in Undetectable browser and use them with Selenium.
 With special argument you can set proxies to these profiles.

-You can download and try Undetectable browser for free from: https://undetectable.io
+You can download and try Undetectable browser for free from: [Undetectable Browser](https://go.undetectable.io/gh)

 We recommend to use our webdriver that you can download from link: https://undetectable.io/download/chromedriver.exe
 You need to save this file in folder with other files from that repository

-This script will create chosen amount of Undetectable profiles one by one, set proxies in profile (optional) and open https://undetectable.io in each profile.
+This script will create chosen amount of Undetectable profiles one by one, set proxies in profile (optional) and open [https://undetectable.io](https://go.undetectable.io/gh) in each profile.
 You need to install and run Undetectable browser with any paid plan that can create unlimited local profiles

 <h1>How to use:</h1>